AP Interview: Maduro reveals secret meetings with US envoy

 Venezuela is plunging deeper into a political chaos triggered by the U.S. demand that Maduro step down a month into a second term that the U.S. and its allies in Latin America consider illegitimate.
 His opponent, the 35-year-old Guaido, burst onto the political stage in January in the first viable challenge in years to Maduro’s hold on power.

-As head of the congress, Guaido on Jan.
-10 declared himself interim president, saying he had a constitutional right to assume presidential powers from the “tyrant” Maduro.
+As head of the Congress, Guaido declared himself interim president on Jan.
+23, saying he had a constitutional right to assume presidential powers from the “tyrant” Maduro.
 He has since garnered broad support, calling massive street protests and winning recognition from the U.S. and dozens of nations in Latin America and Europe who share his goal of removing Maduro.

 At turns conciliatory and combative, Maduro said all Venezuela needs to rebound is for Trump to remove his “infected hand” from the country that sits atop the world’s largest petroleum reserves.